nmshd/documentation/_docs_operate/configuration.md

     An optional array of strings that defines roles, specifying the permissions granted to anyone using the API key.
     By default, administrator rights are assigned, represented explicitly by `"**"`, providing unrestricted access.
     Roles can also be limited to specific resources, for example, `"core:messages"` allows access only to the Connector routes related to messages.
-    A wildcard `"*"` can be used within a namespace to allow access to every resource in that namespace.
+    A wildcard `"*"` can be used within a namespace to allow access to all top-level resources in that namespace.
-    For instance, `core:*` allows access to `core:messages`, `core:relationships`, and any other resources within the `core` namespace.
+    For instance, `core:*` allows access to `core:messages`, `core:requests`, and any other top-level resources within the `core` namespace.
+    However, it does not grant access to deeper sub-resources such as `core:requests:incoming`.
+    To allow access to a resource and all of its sub-resources recursively, `"**"` can be utilized.
+    For example, `core:**` grants access to `core:requests`, `core:requests:incoming`, and any other deeper sub-resources under the `core` namespace.

 ###### jwtBearer